-Several times a day, public speedboats and long-tail boats operate between Koh Yai Yai and Phuket’s Bang Rong Pier.
-Although these services are considerably cheaper than the hotel’s transfer (300 THB), they arrive at Klong Hia Pier in the north-east of the island.
-As travel is expensive on the island you will have to factor in at least another 300 THB for a taxi to the Santhiya.
+Although this service is cheaper than the hotel’s transfer, most boats arrive at Chong Lard Pier on the northeast of the island.
+As travel is expensive on the island you will have to factor in at least 300 THB for a taxi to the Santhiya Resort

-Check-in was efficient, albeit impersonal, and started at the hotel’s office at Ao Po Marina.
+Check-in was efficient and started at the resort’s office at Ao Po Marina.

 After the speedboat transfer we were escorted into the Santhiya’s reception area where, cold drink in hand, the hard-sell by the spa staff started.
 A captive audience, we could but listen.

-I loved the little touches such as the Pioneer sound system to connect with my iPhone – and thence Spotify playlist – a basket to use on the beach, a sun parasol and elegant, complimentary faux silk slippers.
-Sadly, the bathrobe wasn’t complimentary.
+I loved the little touches such as the Pioneer sound system to connect with my iPhone – and thence to my Spotify playlist – a basket to use on the beach, a sun parasol and elegant, complimentary faux silk slippers.

 Plentiful bottles of water were provided daily.
-There were also limited tea and coffee-making facilities.
-However, I found refilling of these supplies unreliable.
+There were also tea and coffee-making facilities.

 The breakfast buffet was plentiful and offered a broad selection of Western and Asian options.
 Fresh eggs were cheerfully cooked on request.